 Tuition fee is non-refundable.

-Anyone requiring a disability-related accommodation to participate should contact the Master Gardener Program office - 802-656-9562 - email@example.com
+Anyone requiring a disability-related accommodation to participate should contact the Master Gardener Program office by August 22 - 802-656-9562 - email@example.com

 For more information, call the Extension Master Gardener administrative office at (802) 656-9562 or email firstname.lastname@example.org

 Vermont Master Composter is managed by the UVM Extension Master Gardener program with financial support from the Vermont Agency of Natural Resources.